The Nicest Things Artists Have Done For Me : [Special Thanks]

 Thank you to my voice teachers:

-Bonnie Keller, Joanne Barsotti, Carolyn S Smith, and Cynthia Wohlschlager.
+Leon Thurman, B. Keller, J. Barsotti, Carolyn Smith, and Cynthia Wohlschlager.

 Thank you to others with whom I've worked:

-Timothy Robson, Choir Director and organist Emeritus of Euclid Avenue Congregational Church, hired me as a soprano soloist.
+Tim Robson, Choir Director and organist Emeritus of Euclid Avenue Congregational Church, hired me as a soprano section leader and soloist.

-Halida Dinova, pianist, collaborated with me on my recording at Cleveland State University and on the recording of Mother Nature art songs.
+Halida Dinova, pianist, collaborated with me on my recording at CSU and on the recording of Mother Nature art songs.

-Dr. Larry Lipkis taught me a few private composition lessons at Moravian College and also orchestration.
+Dr. Lipkis taught me a few private composition lessons at Moravian College and also orchestration.

 Mrs. Hall was my piano and theory teacher when I was a kid.

-Mr. Van Auken taught me piano lessons at Moravian College.
+Mr. Van Auken taught me piano lessons, also.

 Dorota Sobieska hired me to sing with Opera Circle.

 My sister, Beth Falcone, was my piano collaborator for free when we were kids.
 She is six years older and could play the felt socks off the piano when I was five.
-She invited me to play the Poulenc Clarinet Sonata on a piano recital of hers at Moravian College.
-I was a freshman there.
-Beth also was my collaborator for free while we attended Northwestern University together; she was a Masters Degree candidate, and I was a Bachelors Degree clarinet performance major.
-(I transferred into NU sophomore year from Moravian; although I left many great friends and teachers, I have recently rediscovered some of them on Facebook!)
+She invited me to play the Poulenc Clarinet Sonata on a piano recital of hers, when I was a freshman.
+Beth also was my collaborator for free while we attended Northwestern together; she was a Masters Degree candidate, and I was a Bachelors Degree clarinet performance major.

 My father, retired tenor and music teacher, took me to piano, some clarinet, and some voice lessons as I grew up.
 He also bought me B-flat and A clarinets.

 My mother was an English teacher and taught me to read by the time I was three.
-Oh, she also was a singer and did an opera workshop at SIU.
-That's where she met my father, I think.
-(Not sure, they could have met before that.)
-They studied with Marjorie Lawrence in that workshop.
-Unfortunately, my mother disappeared when I was three or four.
-I am now turning what was definitely a Fictional Autobiography about this into a true memoir, and my opera is about this, but the opera will be fictionalized.
+Oh, she also was a singer and did an opera workshop with Marjorie Lawrence.
+She may have met my father there; I mean, he was definitely there with her, but I don't know how they met.
+Unfortunately, my mother disappeared when I was three-ish.
+I am now turning what was definitely a Fictional Autobiography about this into a true memoir, and my opera is about this, but the opera will be fictionalized; in other words, it will have magical elements.

 What I Have Done and Am Doing for Others: